aurimontem/phs/README.md

 -   [Week 4](week_4/) -- streamline your editing of LaTeX files with a .vimrc, use markdown to seamlessly create attractive documents and websites, and add helpful functions to your .bashrc
+-   [Week 5](week_5/) -- log into a remote server with ssh, create your own github repository, and contribute to these Programming Help Sessions with git

 Older curriculum: